Written by the BaziGrid Team · Last reviewed: April 2026

 Environments that demand constant adaptation or require operating without a clear directional mandate.

-Yin Wood (乙) — The Adapter
+Yin Wood (乙) — The Networker

 Yin Wood operates like a vine: highly relational, persistent through indirect means, and effective at navigating complex environments by finding the path of least resistance.
-The Adapter builds through networks and patient positioning rather than direct confrontation.
+The Networker builds through networks and patient positioning rather than direct confrontation.

 Natural operating environment